How to reproduce nonrelativistic results¶

 Adjusting the nucleus model¶

 Most nonrelativistic programs employ a point nucleus model.
-You can force point nuclei also in DIRAC:
+Point nucleus is default for .NONREL and Gaussian nucleus is default for `.LEVY-LEBLOND.
+You can always force point nuclei in DIRAC:

 **DIRAC [...] **INTEGRALS .NUCMOD 1